GenericMage/CoinClash/Type-A/Documentation/CCLiquidityRouterDocs.md

 **Version**: 0.1.12 (Updated 2025-09-09)

 **Changes**:
+- v0.1.13: Updated to reflect `CCLiquidityPartial.sol` (v0.1.27) with `_transferWithdrawalAmount` modified to revert if compensation transfer fails when `compensationAmount > 0`, ensuring slot allocation updates only after successful transfers.
-- v0.1.12: Updated to reflect `CCLiquidityPartial.sol` (v0.1.25) with fixed `listingContract` declaration in `_transferWithdrawalAmount`.
-Updated compatibility and internal call trees.
+- v0.1.12: Updated to reflect `CCLiquidityPartial.sol` (v0.1.26) with `_executeWithdrawal` reordered to call `_transferWithdrawalAmount` before `_updateWithdrawalAllocation`.
 - v0.1.11: Updated to reflect `CCLiquidityPartial.sol` (v0.1.25) with fixed `listingContract` declarations in `_fetchWithdrawalData` and `_updateWithdrawalAllocation`.
 - v0.1.10: Updated to reflect `CCLiquidityPartial.sol` (v0.1.24) with `_executeWithdrawal` refactored into `_fetchWithdrawalData`, `_updateWithdrawalAllocation`, `_transferWithdrawalAmount` to fix stack too deep error.
 Extended `WithdrawalContext` with `totalAllocationDeduct` and `price`.
 - v0.1.9: Updated to reflect `CCLiquidityPartial.sol` (v0.1.23) with `_prepWithdrawal` accepting `compensationAmount`, minimal checks (ownership, allocation), non-reverting behavior, and event emission (`ValidationFailed`, `WithdrawalFailed`, `TransferSuccessful`).